 Let’s say that the driver who backed out of the driveway sustained $10,000 worth of damages and is considered 60% responsible for the accident.
 The other driver sustained $5,000 worth of damages and is 40% responsible for the accident.
 The driver on the street caused $10,000 and is responsible for 40% of that or $4,000 total.
 The driver backing out of the driveway is 60% responsible for $5,000 worth of damages or $3,000.
 That is a net difference of $1,000 paid to the driver who is backing out of their driveway.

 Fault is proved on the basis of the best available evidence.
 If you are involved in a car accident, you should take pictures of the damage to your car and the other driver’s car.
 If there are witnesses, you should take their names down.
 The police will do some of this for you if they are called to the scene, but police reports cannot always be relied upon to give a definitive description of events.

 If you’ve been involved in a car accident and have sustained serious injuries, you’ll likely have to file a claim against the other driver’s insurance policy.
 They have a tendency to make the process as difficult as possible.
 For that reason, with the stakes as high as they are, most folks elect to hire an experienced personal injury attorney to litigate their claim.
-The Law Offices of Loren Etengoff have successfully garnered excellent settlements for our clients.
+Etengoff Pak Law Group have successfully garnered excellent settlements for our clients.
 Contact us today to learn more about how we can help.